Synthetixio/SIPs/SIPS/sip-59.md

 In principle the idea is as follows:

 1. A contract is created, called the `DelegatedMigrator`, which is nominated and accepts ownership over all Synthetix contracts.
-It implements `IDelegatedMigrator` (interface below)
+It implements `IDelegatedMigrator` (interface below).
+The sole exception is the `SystemSettings` contract from [SIP-64](./sip-64.md), it will remain owned by the protocolDAO to continue to perform SCCP updates without requiring the use of the Delegated Migrator .
-2. The owner of this contract is the [protocolDAO](https://etherscan.io/address/protocoldao.snx.eth)
+2. The owner of this `IDelegateMigrator` contract is the [protocolDAO](https://etherscan.io/address/protocoldao.snx.eth)
 3. This migrator then allows the submission of proposals, in the form of a contract address.
 Each proposal must conform to `IMigration` (see below).
 4. After a waiting period has expired for a proposal, `execute` may be invoked by the protocolDAO sequentially for each step in the migration.
 5. If at any point during the waiting period a configurable percentage of token holders vote to veto the upgrade proposal via `reject` it will not proceed.
 The specific details of this voting process are TBD.